fractalic/challenge1-fall2015/README.md

 ##Testing

-You are asked to develop testing strategies to ensure at least the following:
+You should develop testing strategies to ensure at least the following:

 1. Unavailable locations are never occupied again;
 2. Resume/Replay mode works correctly, including both parsing and simulation.
 We will test your program against our own game files;
 3. Your program can correctly detect the first move at which the game is done and the winner becomes known with certainty;
 4. Test that your 2 strategies are really of varying difficulty.

+## Submission

+Submit your work by **Oct 27, 6pm** to a branch called `challenge1` in your Github repository.
+Then set up a meeting with Bader to discuss your submission.